castRoberto/PDM_LSE/README.md

 The functions debounceFsmInit, debounceFsmUpdate, buttonPressed, buttonReleased are created to control the states of the FSM and its corresponding output, for this the machine is modeled with four possible states (BUTTON_UP, BUTTON_FALLING, BUTTON_DOWN, BUTTON_RAISING)

 This implementation is added as modules with header and implementation files

+# [PDM] Practice 5, UART module

+Practice related to the implementation of a module that wraps the main functions of the STMicroelectronics HAL for the management of the UART module by polling method.

+## Description

+The initialization, reception and sending of information functions are encapsulated through the UART bus of the NUCLEO board